MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 High-level lab steps
 ======================

-The following have been identified as requirements you must implement to complete the project.
+The following have been identified as requirements you must implement to complete the project:

 * The unique code assigned to each visitor must be made available to them prior to their visit.
 * Security personnel needs to receive notifications of visitors overstaying their scheduled timeslots.